 Kathryn loves working with dogs and their people on behaviors that are creating difficulties in the human-animal relationship.
 She has successfully completed Dr. Susan Friedman's Living and Learning with Animals course and has completed the Aggressive Dog Master course with Michael Shikashio.
 She offers private lessons and behavior consults upon request.
 She has a special interest in behavior cases involving reactivity, aggression, and fear.
 She is also a certified AKC CGC and trick evaluator.

 Kathryn currently partners with a Border Collie named Ffion in human remains detection and agility.
-Angus, her former SAR dog is retired from work, but they are pursuing a new adventure, along with Ffion--learning Freestyle!
+She is working with a new puppy, Gruffudd, on HRD, agility, and herding.